marcoperic/Pose-Estimation-and-Translation/README.md

 # Pose-Estimation-and-Translation
-Pose estimation from scratch complete with multi-language translation and runtime analysis.
+Pose estimation from scratch, complete with multi-language translation and runtime analysis.